Jana Zamoyskiego Street, Bydgoszcz: Main edifices

 This tenement had been commissioned by Max Reschke, a wood factory entrepreneur, and designed by Victor Petrikowski, also builder and owner of the house at Nr.4.
 Reschke was living at the time at Goethe Straße 26 (today's 20 Stycznia 1920 Street 22), but kept ownership of Zamoyskiego 8 until the end of WWI.
 On 7 July 1920, famous Polish actress Pola Negri bought the place to live there in a luxury apartment refurbished to her taste until May 1922.
 In July of the same year, she sold the building to Marta Czaplewska who owned it till the outbreak of WWII.
+From 1921 to 1922, Wanda Gentil-Tippenhauer (1899–1965) a Polish painter, a passionate skier and a Tatra Mountains devotee lived there with her mother and sister.

 The entire building has undergone a thorough refurbishing in 2017–2018, thanks for which one can admire the richness of the original architectural details.
 Art Nouveau elements are particularly noticeable around the elaborate adornment of the portal, displaying motifs, patterns, masks and floral items up to the transom light.
 At the top of the transom, the initials MR for Max Reschke are still visible, as they are in the abutting portal at Nr.6.